jashapiro/jashapiro.github.io/courses/biolB215s13/first_steps.md

 ## [1] 1
 {% endhighlight %}

+Create a vector of the numbers from 1 to 9 and store it in a variable called `digits`.
+Use `R`'s vector recycling to divide every even number by 2, then multiply every multiple of 3 by 3.
+(6, being both even and a multiple of 3 should become 9).
+Store the result in a new variable.
+{: .question }

 ### Selecting from vectors
 Sometimes you want only a single element from a vector, or a few elements of the vector.
 To get that, you can use the square brackets operator, `[]`, with the index positions of the element or elements you want.
 So if I want the fifth element of a vector I can get it with something like: `X[5]`.
 You are not limited to choosing only one element, or even to choosing each element only once: simply provide another vector with the element positions you wish to select.